British Symphony Orchestra: Quinlan Symphony Concerts

 The impresario Thomas Quinlan organised a series of twelve "super-concerts" at Kingsway Hall from October 1920 to January 1921, featuring various orchestras, including the Quinlan Orchestra, and the British Symphony Orchestra conducted by Boult, Saturday afternoons at 2.45.
 According to Boult, this was possibly the first time orchestral music had been heard in the hall, originally built in 1912 as a Methodist place of worship.

-The first concert included Bach Brandenburg Concerto No. 3; Vladimir Rosing ("...'the blind Russian tenor', as somebody in the hall called him - a description which all who have seen him sing will understand") sang Tchaikovsky's 'Lensky's Farewell' and other things "in his usual intense manner", and Madame Renée Clement played Édouard Lalo's Violin Concerto no. 1 in F. The concert closed with Tchaikovsky's 5th Symphony.
+The first concert included Bach Brandenburg Concerto No. 3; Vladimir Rosing ("...'the blind Russian tenor', as somebody in the hall called him – a description which all who have seen him sing will understand") sang Tchaikovsky's 'Lensky's Farewell' and other things "in his usual intense manner", and Madame Renée Clement played Édouard Lalo's Violin Concerto No. 1 in F. The concert closed with Tchaikovsky's 5th Symphony.

 The second of the Quinlan Concerts in October/November included the tenor Joseph Hislop and the violinist Jacques Thibaud.
 The programme contained notes by Edwin Evans.

 Arnold Bax's tone-poem The Garden of Fand received its British première on 11 December.
 Guilhermina Suggia also played Saint-Saëns's Cello Concerto No. 1.
 The London music critic of The Musical Times, Alfred Kalisch, was disapproving of Suggia's somewhat demonstrative style of playing.

 1921

 Moriz Rosenthal played the Chopin Piano Concerto in E minor with the BSO at the Kingsway Hall on Saturday, 15 January 1921.
-The concert included Vaughan Williams’s 'London' symphony, and Miriam Licette sang.
+The concert included Vaughan Williams's London Symphony, and Miriam Licette sang.

 As part of the Oxford Subscription Concerts, the BSO conducted by Boult gave an orchestral concert on 20 January 1921.
-At a concert of the British Symphony Orchestra on 5 February, Boult revived John Ireland's Forgotten Rite.
+At a concert of the British Symphony Orchestra on 5 February, Boult revived John Ireland's The Forgotten Rite.

 The Quinlan Concerts at the Kingsway Hall came to an end in March 1921 when their promoter was declared bankrupt.

-Bach's St. Matthew Passion was performed in Westminster Abbey by the Westminster Abbey Special Choir, with the British Symphony Orchestra, on Monday, March 14, 1921.
+Bach's St Matthew Passion was performed in Westminster Abbey by the Westminster Abbey Special Choir, with the British Symphony Orchestra, on Monday, March 14, 1921.